Binxly/sm64-romhacking-stuff/Wallrun Code/README.md

 If you have your own custom assembly code, you can integrate it into this code.
 The `master-armips-gui.asm` file contains basic code hooks you can use to add your own custom code into the ROM.

+You can tweak the wallrunning behaviour easily by editing the `wallrun-config.asm` file in the `asm` directory.